 - people tend to refer to the manufacturer’s datasheet when the new heat pump is tested in a laboratory under ideal conditions or;

-- show the actually measured performance of the heat pump form a UK installation.
-To do this we need to measure both energy in and energy out, or in other words, the electricity consumed by the heat pump using an electricity meter (C & D in the photo below) and the heat produced by extracted energy from the rain and air (A & B in the photo below) using a heat meter.
+- show the actually measured performance of the heat pump from a UK installation.
+To do this we need to measure both energy in (electricty) and energy out (heat), or in other words, the electricity consumed by the heat pump using an electricity meter (C & D in the photo below) and the heat produced by extracted energy from the rain and air (A & B in the photo below) using a heat meter.

 In the pictures below, you can see the readings from these two types of meters and to calculate the efficiency of this heat pump at flow temperature 50 deg you divide one by the other.